 Houston Iranian Film Festival

+Festival ticket prices apply!
 General admission is $10.
-MFAH members, students with ID, and seniors (65+) receive a $2 discount.
+MFAH members, seniors (65+), and students with ID receive $2 discount.

 Past Events in This Series